Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

 ##### I-2.5.2.
 Acme node sends Circuit Create request to Bubba Bakery node

-After the Acme node creates the `​CircuitProposal​`, the `​CircuitManagmentPayload​` is sent to the other members defined in the circuit.
+After the Acme node creates the `​CircuitProposal​`, the `​CircuitManagementPayload​` is sent to the other members defined in the circuit.
 In this case, the only member is the admin service on the Bubba Bakery node.